17 Back to School Tips and Tricks to Help Kick Off a Successful School Year

-I thought I’d share a few tips that we’ve learned over the years to help transition summer to school year as easy as possible.
+I thought I’d share 17 back to school tips that we’ve learned over the years to help transition summer to school year as easy as possible.

 Don’t wait until the week before school to start talking about school – talk about it now.

 3. Let Your Kids Help With Back to School Shopping